chengniedotcom/chengniedotcom.github.io/README.md

 ```

-    # in vs code
+    # in vs code.
+No need for the dev branch.
-    Publish
+    Commit the change with Source Control view
+    Git: Push
     # or in terminal
     cd '/Users/chengnie/Dropbox/public/chengniedotcom.github.io'
     bundle exec jekyll serve --trace